pentagramswheel/libra/README.md

 **enterUser**

-The `enterUser` method adds the "LaunchPoint" role to a user `user`.
+The `enterUser` method adds the "LaunchPoint" role to a user `user`, and retrieves a welcome message.

 **coachUsers**

-The `coachUsers` method adds the "Coaches" role to a user `user`.
+The `coachUsers` method adds the "Coaches" role to a user `user`, and retrieves a welcome message.

 **runCmd**